karthikshivaram24/Twitter-News-Engagement-Data-Collection/README.md

 2. Collecting Seed Users (For each news source as well as a subset of random users)
 3. Filtering Seed Users based on Account Age (>= 5yrs) and Bot based Activity
 4. Sampling Filtered Users
-5. Collecting Entire Twitter Timelines for Sampled Users
+5. Collecting Entire Twitter Timelines for Sampled Users and Preprocessing them

+The end result would be a set of pandas dataframes (one for each user) that contains user timelines

 ## Phase 1 : Collecting News Sources